ispeters/async_scope/asyncscope.md

 The general concept of an async scope to manage work has been deployed broadly at Meta.
 Code written with Folly's coroutine library, [@follycoro], uses [@follyasyncscope] to safely launch awaitables.
-Most code written with Unifex, an implementation of an earlier version of the _Sender/Receiver_ model proposed in [@P2300R7], uses [@asyncscopeunifexv1], although experience with the v1 design led us to create [@asyncscopeunifexv2], which has a smaller interface and only one responsibility.
+Most code written with Unifex, an implementation of an earlier version of the _Sender/Receiver_ model proposed in [@P2300R7], uses [@asyncscopeunifexv1], although experience with the v1 design led to the creation of [@asyncscopeunifexv2], which has a smaller interface and only one responsibility.

+Note to self: this seems like an opportunity to talk about progressively structuring concurrent C++ within Meta, but that needs legal clearance.

 Motivation
 ==========